Phoenix Child Custody Lawyer

 9. WHAT IS A CUSTODY EVALUATION / COMPREHENSIVE FAMILY EVALUATION?

-The Court may order, but is not required to order, a comprehensive family evaluation (sometimes called a custody evaluation).
-This is where the Court assigns a private psychologist or mental health expert to provide recommendations to the Court regarding decision making, parenting time and other parenting issues.
+The Court may order, but is not required to order, a Comprehensive Family Evaluation (sometimes called a custody evaluation).
+This is often abbreviated as a “CFE”.
+This is where the Court assigns a private psychologist or mental health expert to more fully assess the parties and children, and to provide recommendations to the Court regarding legal decision making, parenting time and other parenting issues.

-These types of private custody evaluations are generally much more involved than Parenting Conferences and Limited Family Assessments.
+These types of evaluations are generally much more involved than Parenting Conferences and Limited Family Assessments.
 They often take longer than the other options.
 However, the mental health provider generally does much more as well.
 For example, the mental health provider (if a licensed psychologist) may provide for psychological testing of the parents.
-They may obtain documents from the parties and other sources (for example, prior counseling records, criminal records, party emails, etc.).
+They may obtain documents from the parties and other sources (for example, prior counseling records, criminal records, party texts and emails, etc.).
 They may interview the parties more often, and may interview the children more often.
 They may contact people involved in the children’s lives, such as relatives, witnesses, teachers, and others that have knowledge of relevant matters.
-They may also determine whether one of the parties is attempting to alienate the children against the other party.
+They may assess whether a parent’s mental health conditions impact the best interests of the children.
+They may also assess whether one of the parties is attempting to alienate the children against the other party.

 The expert appointed to do this work generally provides recommendations regarding legal decision-making / legal custody, parenting time, and sometimes reports whether additional professional services should be provided for one or both parties and/or the children (such as continued counseling, reunification therapy, anger management counseling etc.).